Travelling on the Indian Railways

 It’s generally safe in the stations, just stay with your luggage and maybe sit in an open area rather than in a dark corner somewhere.
 Petty crime is present as you would expect with such large crowds of people around.
 Just stay alert and keep your wits about you and you’ll be fine.

-Check out my other India hubs:
+Check out my other India Travel Articles: